maurony/docker-images/README.md

 # Docker images

-This repo provides basic docker images that can be used to quickly set up data science/advanced analytics projects.
+This repo provides basic docker images that can be used to quickly set up data science/advanced analytics development environments.
+All images are available on [docker hub](https://hub.docker.com/u/maurony).
+More images coming soon..

 ## Microsoft R Open Images